Thiers - French Capital of cutlery - Auvergne

-> Thiers is located in the Bois Noirs, the highest area of the Monts du Forez.
+Thiers is located in the Bois Noirs, the highest area in the beautiful and untamed Monts du Forez.

-The origins of Thiers go back to the Celtic time as evidenced by the etymology of its name that meant 'the chief's house'.
+The origins of Thiers go back to the Celtic time; its name indeed meant 'the chief's house'.

 Ville Basse and Ville Haute

-It was also on the antic roadway that connected Lyon to Clermont-Ferrand.
+It stood along the antic roadway that connected Lyon to Clermont-Ferrand.

 It was therefore an active place of exchange and circulation of goods between the peoples of the Limagne Plain and Monts du Forez.